 The key visual resources available in the Study Area include the Upper West Side/Central Park West Historic District, Central Park, Tavern on the Green, Richard Tucker Park, and Lincoln Center for Performing Arts.
 Views are also available from the study area to Central Park.

-These visual resources are shown in Photos 2.4-9 through 2.4-16 on the following pages:
+These visual resources are shown in Photos 2.4-9 through 2.4-16.

 Photo 2.4-9 View of Central Park and 66th Street looking East